tonycarpenter21/audio-channel-queue/README.md

 To preview this package and see how it works with visualized code examples, check out the demo that can be found here: _____.

 ## How To Install This Package:
-Install this package by running either of these commands:
+Install this package by running either of these commands (typescript packages are included automatically):
-- For npm run `npm install audio-channel-queue` (for typescript run `npm install audio-channel-queue @types/audio-channel-queue`)
+- For npm run `npm install audio-channel-queue`
-- For yarn run `yarn add audio-channel-queue` (for typescript run `yarn add audio-channel-queue @types/audio-channel-queue`)
+- For yarn run `yarn add audio-channel-queue`

 ### How To Use This Package:
 ```queueAudio(audioFileGoesHere);```